EzioPeter/viplanner/README.md

 ViPlanner is a robust learning-based local path planner based on semantic and depth images.
 Fully trained in simulation, the planner can be applied in dynamic indoor as well outdoor environments.
-We provide it as an extension for [NVIDIA Isaac-Sim](https://developer.nvidia.com/isaac-sim) within the [Orbit](https://github.com/leggedrobotics/orbit/tree/dev/pascal/anymal-vip) project.
+We provide it as an extension for [NVIDIA Isaac-Sim](https://developer.nvidia.com/isaac-sim) within the [Orbit](https://isaac-orbit.github.io/) project, the extension can be found [here] (LINK coming soon, updating to new Orbit Version).
 Furthermore, a ready to use [ROS Noetic](http://wiki.ros.org/noetic) package is available within this repo for direct integration on any robot (tested and developed on ANYmal C and D).

 **Keywords:** Visual Navigation, Local Planning, Imperative Learning